davidKolesar/C-Programming-Curriculum/README.md

 			return 0;
 		}

-**Note -- interactive example can be found at:** https://onlinegdb.com/HJBgnwMxD
+**Note -- interactive example can be found at:** https://onlinegdb.com/HJBgnwMxD or in PrimeNumberExample within this repository.

 Simply put, this is a program that takes a positive integer from the user and prints to the console if the integer is a prime number or not.
 It's very straight-forward and does one thing.
 However, enterprise level code is seldom this simple.
 An enterprise level programmer will often be put into positions where they are expected to refactor code or repurpose it to include different acceptance criteria.